sarit-si/dagster-docker-template/README.md

 docker compose up -d
 ````

-- (Optional) Create `home` folder.
-Else, docker compose will create it anyways.
+- (Optional) Create `home` folder incase customization of dagster instance is required (discussed below).
 - (Optional) To customise the Dagster instance, a [`dagster.yaml`](https://docs.dagster.io/deployment/dagster-instance) needs to be created.
 Place it in the `home` folder.
 This needs `docker compose down && docker compose up -d`.
-Without the `dagster.yaml`, dagster will write logs, events, storage, etc. to `/opt/dags/home` folder.
+Without the `dagster.yaml`, dagster will write logs, events, storage, etc. to `/opt/dags/home` folder inside the conatiner.
-- The `home` and `dags` folders are volume mounted inside the container.
+- `home` and `dags` folders are volume mounted inside the container.
 - All assets, resources, etc. need to be placed inside the `dags` folder.

+### ToDo: Basic authentication